Laughter — the Best Medicine: What the Dalai Lama and Patch Adams Have in Common

 This isn’t just an act of empathy with the people around him.
 Laughter connects us to the very universe itself at a deep level.
 This power is not limited to enlightened teachers.

-What do the Dalai Lama and Patch Adams M.D. have in common?
-They both emphatically believe in the power of laughter to heal, energize, enable, and inspire.
+The Dalai Lama, like the famous “laughter doctor” Patch Adams M.D. both emphatically believe in the power of laughter to heal, energize, enable, and inspire.
 The Dalai Lama famously laughs at every opportunity and often cracks jokes at his teachings.
 Patch Adams spent his entire life using laughter to comfort — and even heal — the sick.